What A Nasal Spray Vaccine Against COVID-19 Might Do Even Better Than A Shot

 But for a respiratory virus like a coronavirus, the infection typically starts in the nose or throat, and an infection can take hold there before the systemic immunity kicks in.

-The injected vaccine might protect folks from getting sick terribly sick, but people still might have virus in their nose that could spread to others.
+The injected vaccine might protect people from getting terribly sick, but people still might have virus in their nose that could spread to others.

 Putting a vaccine directly into the nose offers another kind of immunity that occurs primarily in the cells that line the nose and throat.

-"You still get systemic immunity if you deliver it via the intranasal route, so that doesn't go away, and you add a level of immunity that you don't get with an intramuscular vaccine," she says, "and that immunity is local."
+"You still get systemic immunity if you deliver it via the intranasal route, so that doesn't go away, and you add a level of immunity that you don't get with an intramuscular vaccine," she says.
+"And that immunity is local."

 The systemic immunity will keep one from getting sick and the local immunity means it will be harder for the virus to start an infection inside your nasal passages — a pocket of infection that could easily spread to others via a breath or a sneeze.
 Lund is working with a company called Altimmune to make such a vaccine.

 There would be no need to worry about vaccinated people shedding virus and infecting others if a new vaccine were totally effective and everybody got vaccinated.
-But that's an extremely unlikely scenario, for several reasons.
+But that's an extremely unlikely scenario for several reasons.

 "Even if we had adequate supplies of vaccines, there are two problems," says Michael Diamond, a vaccine developer at Washington University.
 "One, some people are not going to take a vaccine.
 And then there's a fragment of the population that just won't mount good responses to a vaccine," meaning the body may not make antibodies that will protect them.

-And vaccine that prevents virus spread is desirable, but not always technically feasible.
+A vaccine that prevents virus spread is desirable, but not always technically feasible.

 Diamond is also working on vaccine administered via the nose, which he describes this month in the journal Cell.